 The Chair recognized Deputy Director of Member Services, Vicki Roberts, for a presentation on the metrics for member services.
 Ms. Roberts reported on member correspondence metrics, stating that turn-around time has decreased from 12 days to three days in the past year.
-Ms. Roberts reported that counseling sessions are up 40 percent, and the process for requesting appointments has improved because there is now a dedicated appointment coordinator who can also direct questions for response that may not require an appointment.
+Ms. Roberts reported that counseling sessions are up 40 percent and the process for requesting appointments has improved because there is now a dedicated appointment coordinator who can also direct questions for response that may not require an appointment.
 She stated that there were 680 counseling sessions and almost 800 walk-ins so far this year.
-Ms. Roberts also informed the Board that virtual counseling sessions are being offered to assist members who are hours away from Raleigh.
+Ms. Roberts also informed the board that virtual counseling sessions are being offered to assist members who are hours away from Raleigh.
 Ms. Roberts also highlighted information on the call center.
 She reported that they have received 83,000 calls so far in 2018.
-To manage seasonal call-spiking, seasonal employees have been hired and the division has developed a new tool for the call center employees to use called the Digital Quick Reference to aid in the synchronization of communications which is reducing call times by saving time to research materials.
+To manage seasonal call-spiking, seasonal employees have been hired.
+The division has also developed a new tool for the call center employees to use called the Digital Quick Reference.
+This on-line tool aids in the synchronization of communications and plan details which reduces call handling times by eliminating the need to search for materials in multiple places.
 Executive Director Steven Toole complimented the work of the call center staff and leadership for responding to members' needs so efficiently and effectively.